 Furthering this intercultural communication crisis is the fact that German humor is often blunt to the point of seeming rude by American standards and often relies on context rather than a knowing ‘wink’ or obvious guffaw to deliver the punchline.
 I promise once you get used to it, though, you’ll find Germans are hilarious.
 Also, get accustomed to making lots of eye contact.

 Sundays are for Coffee & Cakes

 I once made the foolish mistake of thinking a nice Sunday afternoon was the perfect time to practice my flute music for an upcoming orchestral performance with the youth orchestra I was involved in.
 I never saw my host father fly up the stairs so fast as when he did to stop me, assuring me that it was too much work for a Sunday.
-Telling him I wasn’t even practicing ‘that hard’ did not to assuage him.
+Telling him I wasn’t even practicing ‘that hard’ did not assuage him.

 Germany is a Wonderful Study Abroad Destination

 The semester I spent living in Hamburg, Germany was one of the best six months of my life.
-Not only did it instill a huge sense of independence and responsibility in me, but I learned the language, grew a love for German culture and cinema, and had the crazy experience of learning to communicate with classmates in a totally different language (although, I admit, I never did finish my copy of Hobo Faber by Max Frisch -- sorry, guys!).
+Not only did it instill a tremendous sense of independence and responsibility in me, but I learned the language, grew a love for German culture and cinema, and had the crazy experience of learning to communicate with classmates in a totally different language (although I admit, I never did finish my copy of Hobo Faber by Max Frisch -- sorry, guys!).